E-CAM/E-CAM-Library/contributing.rst

     git pull origin <BRANCH_NAME> # Make sure we have any updates we made to our own branch git pull upstream master # Also pull in any changes to the main repository

-Now that everything is in sync, you can edit your update your files, when you are finished you commit your changes and push the changes back to GitLab:
+Now that everything is in sync, you can edit and update your files, when you are finished you commit your changes and push the changes back to GitLab:

 .. code-block:: bash

     git add modules/gromacs_gpu/readme.rst
-    git commit -m "update documention on how to trigger the GPU support" git push origin <BRANCH_NAME>
+    git commit -m "update documentation on how to trigger the GPU support" git push origin <BRANCH_NAME>

 The Merge  Request will now be automatically updated with the changed files.